-I am always looking at the latest science, and the latest research, to find out new strategies that have been shown to be effective for weight loss.
-For this reason, I wanted to dive into the top 12 that I have seen come up recently, and what they could mean for those struggling with weight loss and Hashimoto’s disease.
+I am always looking at the latest science, and research.
+To find out new strategies on how to lose weight fast with Hashimoto thyroiditis.
+For this reason, I want to dive into the top 12 that I have seen.
+And what they could mean for those struggling with losing weight with Hashimoto thyroiditis.

 1. Stop Cravings

 This actually reminded me of the time that I had this crazy craving for raisins, all of the time.
-If I tried to avoid them completely, or have less of them, and it seemed like the craving really never went away – even if I was only having tiny amounts of it.
+If I tried to avoid them completely, or have less, it seemed like the craving really never went away.
+Even if I was only having tiny amounts of it.
 The research here has suggested that, truly, avoiding a food altogether is the best way to get over those cravings.

-Bottom Line: Cravings are cravings, and the research has shown that they do not go away even if you ration yourself to a small amount per day.
+Bottom Line: Cravings are cravings.
+Fesearch has shown that they do not go away even if you ration yourself to a small amount per day.
 When the food still remains, you still crave it.
-Unfortunately for some of your favorite treats, this means that avoiding them entirely is really the only way to beat those cravings for good.
+Unfortunately for some of your favorite treats, this means that avoiding them entirely is really the only way.

 Subjects had most of their teeth covered in plastic, and only a little bit was available to actually chew.
-Because of the time it took, subjects lost 11% of their body weight with this device – and that’s over the course of two years, which makes this a fairly long-term study.
+Because of the time it took, subjects lost 11% of their body weight with this device.
+That’s over the course of two years, which makes this a fairly long-term study.

 Perhaps the most interesting part of this study was that subjects were not told to change the things that they ate, or their diets, whatsoever.
 All it did was change the way that they eat, with more chewing and more effort being put into the process.

 Bottom Line: A mechanical device might help, but in the meantime, you might want to consider simply disciplining yourself to chew your food more!
-Counting and chewing for a certain length of time can accurately reproduce this effect, and can help you lose the weight that you cannot seem to shed.
+Counting and chewing for a certain length of time can accurately reproduce this effect.
+It can help you lose the weight that you cannot seem to shed.